Karuu-01/News-Portal-Java/README.md

 ## Author's Information
 This project was developed by Brian Karu.

+Click on [Karuu](https://github.com/Karuu-01) to find the link to my Github Site.

 ## BDD
 ## User Requirements
 1. As a user, I should be able to create the following objects:-